Learn what the Aorere ki uta, Aorere ki tai - Tasman Environment Plan covers.

 In late 2020, locals shared their experiences and views on the district’s environmental and development issues and opportunities through this website and 21 community-based events.
 Thank you to everyone who took part in this first round of engagement.
 Our policy planners have processed your feedback and been defining and investigating issues and options, gathering relevant technical information, and working with landowners on mapping that supports the plan.

-We will be back talking to our communities again this year (2022) about our draft options for how we grow as a district while caring for our environment.
+We will be back talking to our communities again in November about our draft options for how we grow as a district while caring for our environment.
 You can read feedback we've received and more about specific projects here.

 Learn what the Aorere ki uta, Aorere ki tai - Tasman Environment Plan covers.